 I think the problem is that too many people on Medium are writing for numbers rather than "writing" itself.
 Maybe over time, this will change.

 We launched two new books this year which surpassed my own expectations.
 Pro Tumblr Theming and LUXD: Learn User Experience design both helped promote Web-Crunch as well as presented a new direction I'm interested in taking for the blog by offering more nichéd content for those looking to learn and/or are struggling with learning topics inside the realm of design, development, and entrepreneurship.
 In 2017, you can expect to seem more interactive approaches (video, courses, etc..) to teaching as well as more books.

-After about two years with our original design we launched a redesign as you see today.
-The new design features a minimal interface which focuses on putting the content forward to distract you less as you read.
+After about two years with our original design, we launched a redesign as you see today.
+The new design features a minimal interface that focuses on putting the content forward to distract you less as you read.

 Underneath we used WordPress with the Timber framework to refactor the entire codebase of the.
 The code has bee simplified greatly which means faster load times throughout.

 I talked about the redesign and development of the site in the following screencast.